How to Do Faux Stone Painting

-Using the process described on this page, and two or 3 different glaze colors, several different types of stone can be simulated on ordinary household objects like a vase or picture frame.
+Using the process described on this page, and two or three different glaze colors, several different types of stone can be simulated on ordinary household objects like a vase or picture frame.

 Stone like granite is found in a few different colors in nature; gray, brown and black shade are common and we use those for the projects described here.
 The gray stone finish is the simplest to do with just two colors involved.
 Brown is the most complex, requiring five different colors of paint and glaze to create.
 All of these finishes are easy to do, just follow the chart below and apply the colors in the order and density called for.